 Its location posed a key challenge for the conclusion of this project.
 Construction kicked off on January 2018 in the northern part of Colombo, Sri Lanka.
 The works took place at a busy intersection merging four key locations: Colombo, Candy (the second largest city in Sri Lanka), Port of Colombo and the International Airport.
 On November 24, 2021, an opening ceremony celebrated the new Kelani Bridge.

 Using steel helped reduce construction time and minimise road closures and traffic constraints.
-Over 21,300 tons of steel were used for the entire structure, including a steel box pier, a steel box girder and a composite deck system.
+Over 21,300 tonnes of steel were used for the entire structure, including a steel box pier, a steel box girder and a composite deck system.

-This project is unique for our member JFE Steel Corporation as it marks the very first time they supply such a large amount of 3,700 tons of Steel for Bridge High-Performance Structure (SBHS) 500 MPa-grade steel.
+This project is unique for our member JFE Steel Corporation as it marks the very first time they supply such a large amount of 3,700 tonnes of Steel for Bridge High-Performance Structure (SBHS) 500 MPa-grade steel.
 Among the many benefits of the material, SBHS has high strength and excellent weldability, in line with the Japanese Industrial Standard (JIS G 3140) for the part of the main frame of the Pier and Girder structure.

 In addition, the Steel Concrete Composite Deck slab (SCCD) system chosen offers high durability, also enabling road base construction without conventional formwork.